austinbv/dino/README.md

 #### Included Examples

-* The first 5 [examples](examples) are sort of a mini-tutorial, to familiarize you with the basics.
+* A beginner-friendly tutorial that goes through the basics, using examples and diagrams can be found [here](tutorial).
 Read the comments and try modifying the code.
 You will need the following:
   * 1 compatible microcontroller (see [supported hardware](HARDWARE.md))
   * 1 button or momentary switch
   * 1 potentiometer (any value)